Last Updated on March 8, 2023

 Kannapolis

 Kannapolis calls both Cabarrus and Rowan counties home and is one of our favorite small towns in the area.
-Since it’s the Earnhardt racing family’s hometown, there are a few reminders of their influence in town.
+Since itโs the Earnhardt racing familyโs hometown, there are a few reminders of their influence in town.

-If you want to know more about the Earnhardts, check out the Dale Trail.
-It’s a self-guided tour with 19 stops along the way, where you can learn more about the Intimidator’s life, his career, and places where he hung out.
+- The Dale Trail: If you want to know more about the Earnhardts, check out the Dale Trail.
+Itโs a self-guided tour with 19 stops along the way, where you can learn more about the Intimidatorโs life, his career, and places where he hung out.
+Start off by paying your respects to the nine-foot bronze statue of Dale Earnhardt inside Tribute Plaza on the corner of Main and West B Streets.

-The North Carolina Music Hall of Fame is also in Kannapolis and free to those who visit during business hours.
-You can learn about our state’s musical heritage and the people behind it.
+- The NC Music Hall of Fame: The North Carolina Music Hall of Fame is also in Kannapolis and free to those who visit during business hours.
+You can learn about our stateโs musical heritage and the people behind it.
+Some notable Hall of Fame inductees include:

 Mount Pleasant

 Mount Pleasant sits in Eastern Cabarrus County and NC Highway 73 runs through it.
-It’s also the hometown of NC Hall of Fame inductees The Avett Brothers.
+Itโs also the hometown of NC Hall of Fame inductees The Avett Brothers.

 We visited a couple of places here and look forward to coming back and see what pops up next.

+- 73 and Main: If youโre looking for something to eat in Mount Pleasant, look no further than 73 and Main.
+The first thing to catch your eye is the interior, as this restaurant sits inside a former hosiery mill.
 The focus and work to remain faithful to the early 20th century-era code are only a part of what makes this place such a special one.
 On the upper floor, a massive event space awaits to entertain weddings, class reunions, and networking events.
+When sitting down to enjoy a meal, youโll also find delicious steaks and elevated pub fare on the menu.
+Theyโre the perfect accompaniment to 73 and Mainโs made-in-house brews and their antique bourbon bar.

-We looked forward to visiting Southern Grace Distilleries for so long and the tour lived up to the hype.
-I really don’t want to spoil much for you, but if you’re interested in learning about award-winning spirits inside a former prison, visit this distillery.
+- Southern Grace Distilleries: We looked forward to visiting Southern Grace Distilleries for so long and the tour lived up to the hype.
+I really donโt want to spoil much for you, but if youโre interested in learning about award-winning spirits inside a former prison, visit this distillery.
+The tour and kind people behind Southern Grace impressed us on so many levels.